salanfe/eth-server/README.md

 You don't need most of the below to test the ansible script locally.
 On your laptop, Vagrant is used to spin up Ubuntu in a VM, that ansible uses to test the playbooks against.
 The below points are for the real staking server.
 For locally testing on your laptop, feel free to skip this section.

 Laptop
-* [ ] create an SSH key pair.
-And upload the public key to the server.
-* [ ] edit your ssh config `~.ssh/config` with the server host and the key to be used.
 * [ ] install [Vagrant](https://developer.hashicorp.com/vagrant/docs/installation)
 * [ ] install [VirtualBox](https://www.virtualbox.org/) to be used by Vagrant
 * [ ] install [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)